Many people are bothered by tinnitus. They have undergone many tests but still can’t find the reason why they have this condition.

 Doing regular relaxing exercise such as walking, light jogging, swimming, yoga, tai chi, meditation and listening to soft music is good for your liver and gallbladder function.

-Chinese medicine also believes that if there is a circulation problem around the ear, neck or shoulder region it may cause tinnitus, such as; motor vehicle accidents, injury to the neck and shoulder blades, nasal inflammation, headaches and severe cold/flu, infection in the teeth.
+Chinese medicine also believes that if there is a circulation problem around the ear, neck or shoulder region it may cause tinnitus, such as; motor vehicle accidents, injury to the neck and shoulder blades, sinus or nasal blockage, headaches and severe cold/flu, infection in the teeth.

 3. What do you do if you suffer from tinnitus?

 - i) If you have tinnitus which you are unable to treat by yourself, you should seek medical attention to get a general health check up.

 - ii) When you come to see us, we find out the cause of the tinnitus through traditional diagnosis methods (tongue and pulse).
 We will make an individual treatment plan for you which may include Chinese herbal medicine, acupuncture, cupping, Chinese massage and/or scrubbing.